Ron Hines DVM PhD

 Less than dramatic (1.5 – 3 times normal) increases in lipase are very hard to interpret.
 Also, almost a third of dogs with confirmed pancreatitis have normal lipase levels.
 The test is even less accurate in diagnosing pancreatitis in cats.
-So your vet will have to run or send off other test before deciding what a change in your pet’s blood lipase level might really means.
+So, your vet will have to run or send off other tests before deciding what a change in your pet’s blood lipase level might really mean.
 Luckily, newer, more specific tests are available; and some can be run right in the office.
-They are the cPL, fPL, cTLI, fTLI, TLI tests. ( the links are given at the bottom of this page).
+They are the cPL, fPL, cTLI, fTLI, TLI tests. (the links are given at the bottom of this page).

 Reasons Why Your Dog or Cat’s Serum Lipase Levels Might Be High: